cosmasonyekwelu/cosmasonyekwelu/README.md

 🚀 **Currently working on:** RefTrader, OTCBook & Cryptocurrency utilities
 🎯 **2025 Goal:** Complete _Backend with Python Course_ & finish _*#100DaysOfCode*_

-My journey in tech is fueled by curiosity, constantly exploring new frameworks, tools, and ideas that push the limits of software development and artificial intelligence.
+My journey in tech is driven by curiosity and a relentless pursuit of innovation, exploring AI, automation, and fintech to engineer intelligent systems that bridge data, finance, and real-world impact.

 When I'm not coding, I’m reading tech blogs, contributing to open-source projects, trading cryptocurrencies, or brainstorming my next big idea.